jdreaver/rules_terraform/README.md

 We already have lots of experience with Bazel, and we know our current usage of Terraform won't scale, so this repo is an experiment in wrapping Terraform in Bazel to see if we can solve lots of our infrastructure as code problems.

-## Usage

-(TODO: Flesh this out once API is more stable)

-- Add incantations to your `WORKSPACE` file to declare which Terraform versions and Terraform provider versions you are using.
-- Put a `BUILD`/`BUILD.bazel` file in each Terraform module directory.
-- Add a `terraform_module` rule for each module, `terraform_root_module` for each root module, and `terraform_*_test` for each kind of test you want to run on your modules.

-## Detailed discussion of problems being solved

 ### Cache downloads, builds, and tests